Hyaana/MultiVRMViewer/README.md

 	- W/S for up/down movement
 	- Q/E for height adjustment

+	Model:
+	- Return menu button returns you to the main menu
+	- Calibrate Tracking button will reset your body tracked position

 	Misc Controls:
 	- TAB for UI enable/disable
 	- M for microphone selector